A Look Back at the Travis Childers 2010 Campaign

 Travis will continue to proudly represent Mississippi's First Congressional District by putting North Mississippi first, creating jobs, jumpstarting the economy, and standing up for North Mississippi values.

-An aside: I would think that owning a nursing home during the Covid 19 pandemic must be tough.
+Jump ahead to 2020 with Some observations: I would think that owning a nursing home during the Covid 19 pandemic must be tough.
 Although I live in NYC where we had our own overwhelming and devastating surge with Covid 19 in this past Spring, I follow the spread of the virus in Mississippi because some of my family live in Booneville where Travis Childers Landmark Nursing and Rehab Center is located.
 As of 11/15/2020, this home reported 53 COVID-19 infection cases among its residents and staff up from 14 the week before.
 It's pretty shocking, but I guess not unexpected considering.
 Even while recognizing masks were highly effective in cutting virus transmission, Gov. Tate Reeves let the mandate expire Nov 11 instead of extending it by several weeks as he has done before.
 Then Thanksgiving occurred> Today my cousin sent me an article she saw online at www.wapt.com/ that: JACKSON, Miss.

 Mississippi’s COVID-19 numbers are surging and health leaders said the first cases from Thanksgiving gatherings are being reported.